erwinkramer/kusto-event-hub-law/README.md

 Some bits were from: https://github.com/Azure/azure-quickstart-templates/blob/master/quickstarts/microsoft.kusto/kusto-event-hub/main.bicep, but i took the cheapest SKUs and the simplest testable setup, batteries included.

-Please see last comment on [script.kql](/bicep/script.kql) for the real work.

 ## Routing options

 Either: